-As at December 31, 2021, the total number of persons employed by Capital Power is 773.
-As at December 31, 2021, approximately 691 full-time, part-time, temporary and casual employees work in Capital Power's Canadian operations and 82 are employed in Capital Power's US operations.
+As at December 31, 2022, the total number of persons employed by Capital Power is 802.(1) As at December 31, 2022, approximately 715 full-time, part-time, temporary and casual employees work in Capital Power's Canadian operations and 87 are employed in Capital Power's US operations.

-There are three Canadian labour unions, in four bargaining units, which together represent approximately 33% of Capital Power's Canadian labour force and approximately 29% of Capital Power's overall work force.
+There are five Canadian labour unions, in five bargaining units, which together represent approximately 39% of Capital Power's Canadian labour force and approximately 34% of Capital Power's overall work force.
 The bargaining units are:

-- the Civic Service Union 52, which represents administrative, technical, professional and information technology employees located in the Edmonton corporate office and Genesee power facility: - the International Brotherhood of Electrical Workers Local 1007, which represents electrical, instrument and mechanical tradesmen, coal facility operators, equipment and crane operators, utility workers, tool servicemen and related employees at the Genesee power facility; - the UNIFOR Local 829, which represents power engineers at the Genesee power facility; and - the UNIFOR Local 1123, which represents shift engineers, electrical and instrumentation technicians and mechanical maintenance technicians at Island Generation.
+- the Civic Service Union 52, which represents administrative, technical, professional and information technology employees located in the Edmonton corporate office and Genesee power facility; - the International Brotherhood of Electrical Workers Local 1007, which represents electrical, instrument and mechanical tradesmen, coal facility operators, equipment and crane operators, utility workers, tool servicemen and related employees at the Genesee power facility; - the Power Workers Union Local 1000, which represents power engineers and maintenance employees at Goreway. - the UNIFOR Local 829, which represents power engineers at the Genesee power facility; and - the UNIFOR Local 1123, which represents power engineers and maintenance employees at Island Generation.

-Bargaining with CSU 52 will start in Q1 of 2022.
 The following table provides a summary of the status of Capital Power's collective agreements in force.
 For clarity, Capital Power's collective agreements remain in force until they are replaced with new collective agreements reached through the bargaining process.